srtimsina/mymorningdevopsclass/README.md

 This is yet another change for ff merge testng
 Adding changes in main branch for creati
+##Contributions
+This is a opensource project, anyone can contribute to the project.....
 ##License and Copyright
 Techaxis 2023